5 Things You Should Know About Real Estate Comps

 For example, there could be a 2,000 square foot house with 3 bedrooms and 2 baths, while there could be another house of similar size but with 5 smaller bedrooms and 4 baths.
-Those two properties would be valued differently if they were in the same neighborhood.
+These properties would be valued differently in the same neighborhood.

-Amenities are any features of the home that add or subtract property value, depending on the type of buyer you plan to sell.
-Big backyards, property space to add an expansion, recently updated bathrooms or kitchens, a swimming pool, higher-end finishes and materials and walk-in closets all add to the value of the house.
+Amenities are any home features that add or subtract property value, depending on the buyer to whom you plan to sell.
+Big backyards, property space to add an expansion, recently updated bathrooms or kitchens, a swimming pool, higher-end finishes or materials and walk-in closets all add to the house's value.

-As a property investor, you are not just investing in the property but also in the neighborhood.
+As a property investor, you aren't just investing in the property but also in the neighborhood.
 A lot can change from one neighborhood to the next.
 As a result, a home's location almost always impacts the home's value (and your potential ROI).
-When evaluating the neighborhood, ask yourself the following questions:

 - What is the neighborhood like at night?
 Is it a place you would feel safe?